tarwn/lessthandot-hugo/blogs/content/posts/2011-02-08-how-to-unpivot-and-pivot.md

 	A for Q in (Q1, Q2, Q3, Q4, Q5)
 ) as u
 ```
-Alright, now I’ve got my survey data stored and I want to run some analytics.
+Alright, now I've got my survey data stored and I want to run some analytics.
 One of the ways to analyze the data is to run a crosstab off of the data.
-Here’s a crosstab using pivot:
+Here's a crosstab using pivot:

 sql
 select